The Problems Fruit Flies Bring To Your Hartford County Home

 Let's take the information above and apply it to fruit fly control.

 • Early detection: You now know that fruit fly infestations can start with one or two flies.
-If you see a fruit fly, it is important that you recognize it.
+If you see a fruit fly, you must recognize it.
 Acting quickly can prevent more from emerging.
 A fruit fly is a little tan fly with red eyes.
 At ⅛ of an inch long, it isn't much more than a speck.

 • Protect food sources: You now know that fruit flies feed on decaying organic matter.
 Inspect your home for any potential food sources that exist in your home.
 An example of this would be ketchup sitting on a dirty plate near your sink.
 One way to prevent fruit flies from getting this kind of food source is to put your dishes in soapy water until you're ready to wash them.